Vandalious/8_puzzle-A_star/README.md

-# 8 puzzle - A Star
+# 8 puzzle with A Star
 8 puzzle using A* algorithm in Python, a university assignment.

 If it gets stuck, just restart it.
 Some combinations take a lifetime with A*.